See the past, present, and future through Nagoya architecture.

 Ryoguchiya Korekiyo Higashiyama Store

-If you are making your way to Nagoya’s Zoo and Botanical Garden, you’ll surely come across this unique flat-top pyramid building that looks unlike any other building in the area.
-The history behind the Ryoguchiya confectionery shops goes back to the early 17th century and has for nearly 400 years perfected the art of making sweets with the highest quality ingredients and skills and continues to do so to this day.
-Famous to the locals, you won’t be disappointed with their products.
+If you are making your way to Nagoya’s Zoo and Botanical Garden, you’ll surely come across this unique flat-top pyramid building.
+The Ryoguchiya confectionery shops goes back to the early 17th century and for nearly 400 years been making sweets with the highest quality ingredients.
+Famous among the locals, you won’t be disappointed with their products.

 Ryoguchiya Korekiyo Higashiyama Store (両口屋是清東山店)